 The state's Court of Appeals is the intermediate appellate court for the state and has 16 judges who sit to hear appeals.
 These judges come from the four districts of Milwaukee, Waukesha, Wausau, and Madison.
 The judges are elected into office and serve six-year terms.
 The Court of Appeals processes about 1,200 cases per year.

-Most Wisconsin court records will be readily available to the general public with a few exceptions listed in the WI statutes as stated below: "Any record containing personally identifiable information that, if disclosed, would do any of the following:
+Most WI state records will be readily available to the general public with a few exceptions listed in the WI statutes as stated below: "Any record containing personally identifiable information that, if disclosed, would do any of the following:

 - Endanger an individual's life or safety.

 - Identify a confidential informant.

 - Endanger the security, including the security of the population or staff, of any state prison under s.
 302.01, jail, as defined in s.
 165.85 (2) (bg), juvenile correctional facility, as defined in s.
 938.02 (10p), secured residential care center for children and youth, as defined in s.
 938.02 (15g), mental health institute, as defined in s.
 51.01 (12), center for the developmentally disabled, as defined in s.
 51.01 (3), or facility, specified under s.
 980.065, for the institutional care of sexually violent persons.